As coaches, we know how transformative the coaching experience can be for clients.

 - What things do I feel I should have achieved by now?

 Journaling works best when clients are given a focus for the journal, rather than writing free-form about just anything.
 Creating a focus can help clients feel more productive and understand what the journal is aiming to achieve.
-One key area of focus many Life Coaches use journaling for is Gratitude Journaling.
+One key area of focus many life coaches use is gratitude journaling.

-A simple writing exercise can be to ask clients to spend 10-20 minutes at the end of each day, reflecting on three things they feel grateful for that day.
-Reflection questions on these can be:
+A simple writing exercise can be to ask clients to spend 10–20 minutes at the end of each day reflecting on three things they feel grateful for.
+Reflection questions can include: